jwplayer/applicaster-docs/live/broadcast-live-events.md

 </div>

 ## Assigning a live now badge
-Note: this will become availble soon.
+Note: this will become available soon.

 Broacast live events have a true/false field called `extensions.isLive` which can be used to assign  a 'live lock badge'

 ## Combine live streams with other videos in a shelf
-You might want to promote a live event together with itger videos in single shelf.
-E.g. in a 'featured' shelf in the top of the homeoage.
+You might want to promote a live event together with other videos in single shelf.
+E.g. in a 'featured' shelf in the top of the homepage.

-You can achieve this by usong`exclude_media_filtering` attribute, instead of the `media_filtering` attribute.
+You can achieve this by using`exclude_media_filtering` attribute instead of the `media_filtering` attribute.
 Example
 ```
 ?exclude_media_filtering=VCH.EventState:PRE_LIVE%2CVCH.EventState:LIVE_UNPUBLISHED%2CVCH.EventState:INSTANT_VOD%2CVCH.EventState:VOD_PUBLIC&exclude_media_filtering_mode=any
 ```